Economic freedom: Freedom from want

-Franklin D. Roosevelt included freedom from want in his Four Freedoms speech.
-Roosevelt stated that freedom from want "translated into world terms, means economic understandings which will secure to every nation a healthy peacetime life for its inhabitants – everywhere in the world".
-In terms of US policy, Roosevelt's New Deal included economic freedoms such as freedom of trade union organisation, as well as a wide range of policies of government intervention and redistributive taxation aimed at promoting freedom from want.
-Internationally, Roosevelt favored the policies associated with the Bretton Woods Agreement which fixed exchange rates and established international economic institutions such as the World Bank and International Monetary Fund.
+Franklin D. Roosevelt included freedom from want in his 1941 Four Freedoms speech, stating that it "translated into world terms, means economic understandings which will secure to every nation a healthy peacetime life for its inhabitants – everywhere in the world".
+In US policy, Roosevelt's New Deal included such the right of trade union organization, alongside government intervention and redistributive taxation.
+Internationally, Roosevelt supported the Bretton Woods system of fixed exchange rates and institutions such as the World Bank and International Monetary Fund.

+Classical liberals and Austrian School economists, such as Friedrich Hayek and Ludwig von Mises, argued that true freedom from want is best achieved through negative liberties: property rights, freedom of contract, and open markets, rather than positive entitlements enforced by state planning.
+They contended that interventionist policies risk distorting incentives, leading to the economic calculation problem and reduced prosperity.
+Milton Friedman similarly emphasized in Capitalism and Freedom that economic freedom, i.e. limited government, underpins both negative and positive aspects of liberty by expanding choices and growth.

 Herbert Hoover saw economic freedom as a fifth freedom, which secures survival of Roosevelt's Four freedoms.
 He described economic freedom as freedom "for men to choose their own calling, to accumulate property in protection of their children and old age, [and] freedom of enterprise that does not injure others."